-Places Covered: Chennai – Mahabalipuram – Kanchipuram – Kumbakonam – Tanjore – Madurai – Munnar – Periyar – Backwater – Cochin
+Places Covered in South India: Chennai – Mahabalipuram – Kanchipuram – Kumbakonam – Tanjore – Madurai – Munnar – Periyar – Backwater – Cochin

 4* & 5* (Mixed) Categories of hotels.